In St. Lucia, Britain's Prince Charles touts 'blue economy'

 The British royal spoke just a few weeks after St. Lucia marked the 40th anniversary of its independence in 1979.

 Charles, the heir to the British throne, pointed to a project that aims to map St. Lucia’s seabed.
-It is supported by the Commonwealth Marine Economies Program, which was launched by the UK government in 2016 and aims to support marine economies, nicknamed blue economies, of 17 Commonwealth small island states.
+It is supported by the Commonwealth Marine Economies Programme, which was launched by the UK government in 2016 and aims to support marine economies, nicknamed blue economies, of 17 Commonwealth small island states.

 Charles said the initiative holds “the potential to help develop St. Lucia’s vital blue economy in significant and sustainable ways.”

-The prince was expected to fly to Barbados later on Sunday, where he will join his wife, Camilla, the Duchess of Cornwall, who was likely accompany him on the remainder of the tour.
+The prince was expected to fly to Barbados later on Sunday, where he will join his wife, Camilla, the Duchess of Cornwall, who was likely to accompany him on the remainder of the tour.

 Charles will also travel to St. Vincent and the Grenadines, St. Kitts and Nevis and Grenada, in addition to communist-run Cuba, the first time a British royal will make such a visit.